How to Track and Boost Amazon Sales Using Google Analytics

 - Gives you a path report with timelines, so you know how long it took for your customers to convert.
 It shows how many interactions happened before the sale and what those interactions were.
 This all gives you clues to removing obstacles to sales.

-- Tells you your customer's lifetime value, as loyalty is key to retaining customers.
+- Tells you your customers' lifetime values.
 This tells you how loyal they are and how long they are expected to stay a customer.

 You Can Have Your Cake and Eat It Too